 Microsoft Teams is an application utilized by hundreds of thousands of unique teams, working together to achieve shared goals.
 It’s completely free of charge while providing a platform for you and your coworkers to communicate, coordinate projects, share files, and get the job done remotely.

-We recently published an article about How to Set Up Microsoft Teams, which goes in-depth about starting out with the software.
+We recently published an article about How to Set Up Microsoft Teams, which discusses starting out with the software.
 Now, it’s time to get familiar with it.
 Today’s piece focuses on Microsoft Teams tips, tricks, and general guidance for remote workers.

-If you’re new to working from home or simply want some tips on how to increase your efficiency, try following our tips and see if any techniques help you in your work.
+If you’re new to working from home or simply want some tips on increasing your efficiency, try following our tips and see if any techniques help you in your work.

 Remote work checklist: How to stay true to the course

 Let’s start off with some general things every remote worker should do before beginning a productive day.
 These tips will help you create a suitable workspace and get your head in the game, even from the comfort of your home.

 - Create a suitable workspace.
 The very first thing you need to do is make sure the workspace you’re in is correct for your needs.
 Minimize distractions by finding a calm, quiet space.
 Surround yourself with only the things you need — having things such as smartphones, snacks, and company will often distract you from your work.
 Therefore, we recommend having a separate table or stand where you can place your snacks.

 Pro tip: Only have your phone close to you if it’s one of your work tools.
 And if you want to be productive, we recommend turning off your phone's notifications.

 - Use applications to enhance your work.
 In this age of technology, there’s no reason why you shouldn’t take advantage of software to enhance your abilities.
 Use applications to manage your time, set up daily goals and reminders, and even block distracting websites.